yuri-rage/ArduRover_Mower/README.md

 ### pid-simulator.py

-A very rudimentry PID simulation (visualizer) using matplotlib.
+A very rudimentary PID simulation (visualizer) using matplotlib.
 Allows real-time changes to the terms to visualize how the controller responds.
 Requires matplotlib and simple-pid (e.g., "pip install matplotlib simple-pid").

 ## Notes